armadillica/flamenco/packages/flamenco-manager-go/src/flamenco-manager/README.md

 - Task queue cleanup.
 At the moment tasks are stored in the queue forever, since that makes it possible to notice a task was canceled while a worker was running it.
 Eventually such tasks should be cleaned up, though.
+- GZip compression on the pushes to Server.
+This is especially important for task updates, since they contain potentially very large log entries.

 ## Communication between Server and Manager